 lesion - damage or injury to tissue anywhere in the body.

-leucocytes/leukocytes - white cells in the blood which help to fight infection.
-Leucocytosis is an increased number of white cells in the blood, while leucopenia is a decrease in the number of white cells in the blood.
+leucocytes/leukocytes - white cells in the blood that help to fight infection.
+Leucocytosis is an increased number of white cells in the blood, while leucopaenia is a decrease in the number of white cells in the blood.